 A much more straight example would be Kuwabara in the final arc.
 While the other main characters travel to the demon realm he stays behind to focus on his studies and is only seen at the beginning and the end of the arc.

 Brock was also briefly put on a bus earlier in the show's run.
-Unfortunately, Tracey was generally poorly received so he was quickly put on a bus himself (though remaining a minor character in Ash's hometown) and Brock remained as a main character in the show for 11 years before he was put back on the bus.
+Unfortunately, Tracey was generally poorly received so he was quickly put on a bus himself (though remaining a minor character in Ash's hometown) and Brock remained as a main character in the show for 11 years before he was put back on the bus, and replaced by Cilan.
+When X and Y rolled around, Cilan himself was replaced by Clemont (and his sister Bonnie).
+Should this pattern continue, the male companion slot now holds the same disposability that the female companion slot does.

 Brock was temporarily put on a bus so many times that his abrupt return was a running gag at every opportunity.
 His reappearances even go from awesome to laughable: During Hoenn he makes a Big Damn Heroes moment when the cast is attacked by wild Pokémon (which would be completely unexpected if not for his presence in the opening).
 The next time, when Ash and his group leave for the Battle Frontier, the narrator is about to close up the episode, but is promptly interrupted by Brock showing up to tag along..
 Then in Diamond & Pearl, Brock just gets off a truck on the side of the road where Ash happens to be.